 Electric golf carts eliminate the risk of carbon monoxide poisoning.
 Because of this, they’re a safer option for your business (no matter what it is) and your passengers.

 Choosing the Right Golf Cart for Your Business

 Picking a golf cart isn’t just about getting one that can do what you need.
 It’s also about safety.

-Carbon monoxide pollution and poisoning is a very real risk with gas golf carts.
+Carbon monoxide pollution and poisoning is a genuine risk with gas golf carts.
 You have to ask yourself if the benefits are worth the risk.
-In most situations, the threat of carbon monoxide just isn’t worth it.
+In most situations, the threat of carbon monoxide isn’t worth it.

-So when it comes to a gas versus electric golf cart, choosing the electric cart is often the better option.
+So when it comes to petrol versus an electric golf cart, choosing the electric cart is often the better option.

 Are you looking for electric golf carts for your business?

 Make sure you check out some of the carts we have available!